email: tony@lathes.co.uk

 Aiming to provide perfect concentricity, the makers arranged for the grinding and lapping wheels to be carried on collets, these being mounted on steel quills fitted with tapered and adjustable bronze bushes (sealed against grit) that turned on fixed studs.
 When very thin wheels were needed - to grind gauges with an opening of less than 0.25" (6 mm) - the design changed, with the thin and hence fragile wheels still collet mounted but given additional support by metal flanges that covered the greater proportion of their diameter.

-In order to free the wheels from the effect of belt pull and the possibility of distortion, each was fitted with two dogs that engaged with holes in the face of their drive pulley.
+To free the wheels from the effect of belt pull and the possibility of distortion, each was fitted with two dogs that engaged with holes in the face of their drive pulley.
 In addition, as vibration-free running was essential, the wheels had to be balanced, this being achieved by the securing collets carrying weights adjustable in a circular slot - a balancing arbor being supplied with each machine.
 To assist with accurate balancing - but at extra cost - a balancing device was offered, this having a cast-iron base fitted with two levelling screws and carrying a pair of hardened and ground parallel bars, set horizontal by two built-in spirit-levels, on which the wheel on its arbor rested.
 So that the grinding wheel could be trued up in place, a pair of diamond holders was mounted on a bar in front of the wheel, each being arranged to dress one side of the stone.

 Lapping discs were made from a special, fine-grained cast iron that was charged with a lapping compound, this being applied by a hardened and ground steel roller fitted with a handle - a sample tin of a suitable paste being supplied with each machine with further (no doubt very expensive) supplies available from the maker.
 Before being charged with compound, the lapping wheel had its axial play removed by the tightening of a nut and then trued by being ground flat on both sides, the work being performed by another extra-cost attachment, a motor-driven grinding head.
 However, as the head could be moved from machine to machine as required, only one was required.
-In order that the grinding wheel on the grinding head was, itself, perfectly true, a diamond holder was fitted to the grinding slide and the wheel trimmed before use.
+So that the grinding wheel on the grinding head was, itself, perfectly true, a diamond holder was fitted to the grinding slide and the wheel trimmed before use.
 As the rotation of the motor could be electrically reversed, each side of the lapping wheel could be ground so that the opposing surfaces moved in the opposite direction relative to each other.

 Continued below: